scarborough-courtney/ohimanual/tutorials/ohi-manual.md

 * Funding
     + greatly depends on the local context
     + potentially needed for a management and scientific team, workshops and meetings (including travel), communications, policy engagement, and operating costs
-* Policy and management interest (optional)
+* Policy and management interest
-    + engage policy makers early: informing government policies to improve ocean health is most effective if there is early interest and engagement from government agencies
+    + engage policy/decision-makers early: informing government policies to improve ocean health is most effective if there is early interest and engagement from government agencies and decision-making bodies
     + requires ongoing communication during Index development to best inform management actions that could have measurable impacts.
-    + repeated assessments as new data become available enable tracking ocean health through time and evaluating management priorities
+    + repeated assessments as new data become available enable tracking ocean health through time and evaluating management and policy interventions